An Iteratively Optimized Patch Label Inference Network for Automatic Pavement Distress Detection: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel, deep learning framework named Iteratively Optimized Patch Label Inference Network (IOPLIN) for automatic pavement disease detection.
+In this paper, we proposed a novel deep learning framework named Iteratively Optimized Patch Label Inference Network (IOPLIN) for automatic pavement disease detection.
 IOPLIN iteratively trains the Patch Label Inference Network (PLIN) only with the image labels by applying the EM Inspired Patch Label Distillation strategy.
 Then it infers the patch labels for a testing pavement image and accomplishes the detection task by maximum pooling of its patch labels.
 A novel large-scale Bituminous Pavement Disease Detection dataset named CQU-BPDD was constructed for evaluating the effectiveness of our work.
-The experimental results demonstrate the superiority of our method in comparison with some state-of-the-art CNN approaches and also show that IOPLIN can roughly localize the diseased areas without any prior information about the location.
+The experimental results demonstrate the superiority of our method in comparison with state-of-the-art CNN approaches and also show that IOPLIN is capable of localizing the diseased areas without any prior information about the location.